eclipse-hono/hono/site/documentation/content/admin-guide/_index.md

 # Admin Guide

-Learn how to operate Hono&trade; and look-up the configuration options of it's components.
+Learn how to operate Eclipse Hono&trade; and look up the configuration options of its components.